MrBowler/Six_Tweets_of_Separation/README.txt

 How to run:
 	* Extract all the files from this repo
-	* Change directory to this file
+	* Change directory to this folder
 	* Run this line:
 		$ nosetests
 	* This will run the files in the \tests folder